Johnny70/projecto/README.md

-# Projecto – Svelte Trello-like Board
+# Projecto – Svelte Task Board with Swimlanes

 A clean, modern project management board built with SvelteKit.
 Features swimlanes, draggable tasks, modals for editing, and persistent localStorage data.
 Ready for GitHub!